z3vxo/z3vxo.github.io/_posts/2025-08-30-browser-to-the-wire.md

 also not all these options are present in every handshake, but they are still very common and enabled on most machines during the process each side sets up their intial sequence numbers, sequence numbers are used by tcp for segment re ordering, packet loss detection, keeping track of data etc

-# TLS Handshake
+## TLS Handshake

-Once the TCP connection is established, we need to set up a secure encrypted connection using HTTPS.
-This is done via the TLS handshake:
+Once the TCP connection is established, we need to set up a secure encrypted connection.
+This is done via the TLS handshake.
+The flow below describes TLS 1.3, which is what modern browsers use, it completes in a single round trip unlike the older 1.2 which needed two.

-1. Client Hello: The client sends a message including:
+1. **Client Hello:** the client kicks off the handshake by sending:
    - Supported cipher suites
    - Supported TLS versions
+   - A key share: the client already generates its ephemeral ECDHE public key and sends it now, guessing the group the server will pick
-   - Client random (32-byte value used in key derivation)
+   - Client random (32-byte value that feeds into the key schedule)
-   - Other handshake parameters

-2. Server Hello: The server responds with:
-   - Server’s certificate (for authentication)
-   - Chosen cipher suite
+2. **Server Hello:** the server responds, and in 1.3 this single flight contains almost everything:
-   - Chosen TLS version
+   - Chosen cipher suite and TLS version
    - Server random

-3. Certificate validation & key generation:
-   - The client validates the server’s certificate.
-   - Both client and server then generate ephemeral keys for key exchange (TLS 1.3 uses ECDHE; RSA is only used for certificate signatures).

-4. Finished messages:
+   - The server's own ephemeral ECDHE key share

+   At this point both sides have each other's key shares, so they independently derive the shared secret via ECDHE.
+Everything after this in the handshake is already encrypted.

+   The server then sends, now encrypted:
+   - Its certificate (for authentication)
+   - A **CertificateVerify** message: the server signs a hash of the handshake so far to prove it actually owns the private key for that certificate.
+This signature is where RSA or ECDSA comes in, 1.3 uses these for authentication only, never for key exchange
-   - The server sends a **Finished** message containing a hash of all previous handshake messages, encrypted with the session key.
+   - A **Finished** message containing a hash of all previous handshake messages

-   - The client decrypts and verifies it, then responds with its own **Finished** message.
-   - The server decrypts and verifies the client’s Finished message.
+3. **Validation:** the client validates the certificate chain and verifies the server's CertificateVerify signature and Finished message.
+If anything fails here the connection is dropped.

-At this point, the handshake is complete and the encrypted session is established.
+4. **Client Finished:** the client sends its own **Finished** message.
+The handshake is now complete and the encrypted session is established.
-Note:
-   In TLS 1.3, the key exchange is included in the ServerHello, and the exact key generation method depends on the chosen cipher suite and TLS version.
-Modern browsers almost always use ephemeral ECDH for key exchange.
-TLS 1.3 also supports 0 RTT handshakes if the client has previously connected

-# HTTP & Encapsulation
+**Note:** the big change from 1.2 is that the key exchange method is fixed (ephemeral ECDHE) rather than negotiated, and the key share is sent in the very first messages instead of after.
+This is what lets 1.3 finish in one round trip.
+It also enables 0-RTT resumption, where a returning client can send data in its very first message, though 0-RTT has replay-attack tradeoffs and isn't always enabled.## HTTP & Encapsulation
 <details>
 <summary>NOTE: about HTTP/3</summary>
 <p>